ibm-cloud-docs/cloud-object-storage/iam/service-credentials.md

 # Service credentials
 {: #service-credentials}

 A service credential provides the necessary information to connect an application to {{site.data.keyword.cos_short}} packaged in a JSON document.
+{:shortdesc: .shortdesc}

 Service credentials are always associated with a Service ID, and new Service IDs can be created along with a new credential.

 Use the following steps to create a service credential:
 1. Log in to the {{site.data.keyword.cloud_notm}} console and navigate to your instance of {{site.data.keyword.cos_short}}.